EPA-Ireland-Updates-Unofficial/epa-grid-to-latlon/README.md

 # EPA Irish Grid Coordinates to Latitude/Longitiude
 This simple tool takes an XLSX file containing Water Abstraction data from the EPA and adds Latitude and Longitude columns, by converting from the traditional Northing/Easting Irish Grid coordinates.

+Note that this code relies on there only being one tab in the spreadsheet.
+If the source has more than one tab, make a copy of it and delete the other tabs in the copy.

 Using it is relatively straightforward:

 * Install [Python 3](****)